NuGet/docs.microsoft.com-nuget/docs/What-is-NuGet.md

 ---

-# A simple introduction to NuGet
+# An introduction to NuGet

 An essential tool for any modern development platform is a mechanism through which developers can create, share, and consume useful libraries and packages.
 For .NET, that mechanism is **NuGet**, which defines how packages for .NET are created, hosted, and consumed, and provides the tools for each of those roles.